 HACSB is requesting approval to implement the proposed modification to Elderly/Disabled households currently participating in the Streamlined Lease Assistance with a current tenant rent portion calculation of 24%.
 Under this proposal, HACSB will process an regular or interim reexamination once per year for all elderly/disabled households currently at the 24% calculation during this two-year period, irrespective of their regularly scheduled biennial or triennial reexamination date.
 At that reexamination in the first year, HACSB will apply a tenant rent portion calculation of 27% of gross income, or HACSB's minimum rent, or the Streamlined Lease Assistance baseline rent, whichever is greater.
 HACSB anticipates that using the household's most recently reported income information to process the reexamination, which will serve to minimize the financial impact to households when the new rent calculation is applied.
-Additionally, HACSB will provide an automatic six-month hardship exemption delaying the rent portion calculation of 30% of gross income, or HACSB's minimum rent, or the Streamlined Lease Assistance baseline rent, whichever is greater.
+Additionally, HACSB will provide an automatic six-month hardship exemption delaying the rent portion change for all households to whom this change applies.
+At the second annual interim reexamination, HACSB will apply the tenant rent portion calculation of 30% of gross income, or HACSB's minimum rent, or the Streamlined Lease Assistance baseline rent, whichever is greater.
 A six-month automatic hardship exemption will not apply to the second recertification.

 Example: An Elderly/Disabled household participating in the Streamlined Lease Assistance tiered program has a regular triennial reexamination scheduled to be effective August 1, 2025.
 The household's most recent triennial reexamination was effective August 1, 2022.
 Under this proposal, HACSB will process an interim reexamination for this household effective February 1, 2025.
 The reexamination will use the household's income information from the August 1, 2022, reexamination, and the household's rent portion in the first year of implementation will be set at 27% of gross income or minimum rent or the baseline rent, whichever is greater.
 An automatic hardship exemption will be applied, and the household's new rent portion will not take effect until August 2025.
 HACSB will then process another interim reexamination for August 2026 to move the household to the next tenant rent portion tier.
 At that interim recertification the tenant rent portion will be calculated at 30% of gross income or minimum rent or the baseline rent, whichever is greater.
-The household then will remain at 30% unless HACSB implements the 33% and 36% rent tiers to support the financial viability of the program and prevent termination of assistance for existing customers.
+The household then will remain at 30% unless HACSB implements an increase to the rent calculation up to36% to support the financial viability of the program and prevent termination of assistance for existing customers.